 Venezuela is now launching aggressive drug sales to Europe.
 The rising amounts of cocaine transported to the continent alarms European police forces who fear that the transnational crime groups will become even more powerful.
 One example is Britain which is currently consuming more cocaine than any other country in Europe.
 Four per cent of people aged between 15 and 34 admit using it, double the EU average.
 Its growing popularity among the middle classes has alarmed the police chiefs, who believe it fuels gang stabbings in London and “county lines” violence.

 Due to encrypted messaging services like WhatsApp, nowadays’ customers use nearby delivery, with cut-price first-time offers, customer loyalty bonuses, and purity levels nearer 50 per cent than five.
 In Cabo Verde, the penalty for drug use is three months in prison, while the smuggling and production of narcotics are punished with two to ten years in prison.
 This legislation against the narcotics industry is among the most relaxed ones in West Africa.
 This is due to the country’s liberal reforms which protect human rights.
-However, these laws do little to impede traffickers from smuggling narcotics on Cabo Verde’s shores.
+However, these laws do little to impede traffickers from making Cabo Verde a narco-state.

 Image: United Nations (link)